United Arab Emirates in 9 days +

 Multi country vacation packages including United Arab Emirates

 Creating unforgettable memories, one traveler at a time

 Every excursion was carefully planned and guides were there on time and they were knowledgeable and helpful at every stage.

-United Arab Emirates Travel advice
+United Arab Emirates Travel guide

 United Arab Emirates tourist attractions

 More information about United Arab Emirates

 One destination in particular instantly springs to mind at the mention of the United Arab Emirates: Dubai, the glittering metropolis which sprung from the desert sands and today reaches high into the clouds and out into the gulf on magnificent man-made islands.
 To the average traveler, United Arab Emirates means glitzy shopping malls, luxury resorts, endless leisure attractions and unfathomable wealth, but there are seven Emirates in total and Dubai is, although glorious, only the tip of the iceberg.